snori74/linuxupskillchallenge/00-Google-Cloud.md

 ## Logging in for the first time.
 Select your instance and click "ssh" it will open a new window console.
 To access the root, type "sudo -i passwd" in the command line then set your own password.
 Log in by typing "su" and "password".
 Note that the password won't show as you type or paste it.

+## Setting up SSH
+You can also refer to https://cloud.google.com/compute/docs/instances/connecting-advanced#thirdpartytools if you intend to access your server via third-party tools (e.g. Putty)

 ## You are now a sysadmin

 Confirm that you can do administrative tasks by typing: